ARMmbed/mbed-cli/README.md

     <span class="tips">**Note:** The directories of Git and Mercurial executables (`git` and `hg`) need to be in your system's PATH.</span>

 * **Command-line compiler or IDE Toolchain** - mbed CLI invokes the [mbed OS 5](https://github.com/ARMmbed/mbed-os) tools for various features, like compiling, testing and exporting to industry standard toolchains.
 To compile your code, you will need either of these:
-    * Compilers: GCC ARM, ARMCC 5, IAR
+    * Compilers: GCC ARM, ARM Compiler 5, IAR
     * Toolchains: Keil uVision, DS-5, IAR Workbench

 ### Installing mbed CLI